defifuture/erc20-batched-meta-transactions/README.md

 This might be possible if all relayers make the on-chain transactions via a special "relayer smart contract" (which then sends multiple txs to token smart contracts).

 But this relayer smart contract would need to have a token spending approval from every user (for each token separately), which would need to be done on-chain, or via the `permit()` function.

+## Feedback

+I'm looking forward to your feedback! 🙂 Please share it using GitHub issues or [this Ethereum Magicians topic](https://ethereum-magicians.org/t/batched-meta-transactions-from-multiple-users-is-this-ready-for-an-eip-draft/4613).